acaala/quick_replace/README.md

 # qrep

-## qrep - Quick Replace is a lightweight find and replace tool.
+## A fast, lightweight find and replace tool

 ### Usage